billdagou/clipboard/README.md

     <clipboard:js />

-You can also load your own libraries.
+You can also load your own library.

     <clipboard:js src="..." />